-The SOIA Area contains one parcel of land that is listed as an RCRA generator of hazardous wastes according to the EPA's Envirofacts database (EPA 2010).
-The proposed SOIA Area does not contain parcels of land that are listed on the DTSC's Hazardous Waste and Substances List (DTSC 2010) or the EPA's Superfund National Priorities List (EPA 2010).
-Pursuant to the CEQA, DTSC maintains a Hazardous Waste and Substances Sites List (Cortese List, Government Code Section 65962.5).
-As part of the Cortese list, DTSC also tracks "Calsites"-mitigation or Brownfield sites that are subject to Annual Workplans and/or are listed as Backlog sites, and confirmed release sites that are not currently being worked on by DTSC.
-Before placing a site in the backlog, DTSC ensures that all necessary actions have been taken to protect the public and environment from any immediate hazard posed by the site.
-There are currently no sites listed on the DTSC Cortese List in the County of Sacramento or any area surrounding the project site; therefore, no impact would occur.
+As provided in the setting discussion, the SOIA Area includes numerous sites identified on various agency databases (see Table 3.8 1 for a more comprehensive list).
+The SOIA Area contains one parcel of land that is listed as an RCRA generator of hazardous wastes according to the EPA's Envirofacts database (EPA 2010a).
+The proposed SOIA Area does not contain parcels of land that are listed on the DTSC's Hazardous Waste and Substances List (DTSC 2010) or the EPA's Superfund National Priorities List (EPA 2010b).
+Pursuant to the CEQA, the DTSC maintains a Hazardous Waste and Substances Sites List (Cortese List, Government Code Section 65962.5).
+As part of the Cortese List, the DTSC also tracks "Calsites"-mitigation or brownfield sites that are subject to annual workplans and/or are listed as backlog sites, and confirmed release sites that are not currently being worked on by the DTSC.
+Before placing a site in the backlog, the DTSC ensures that all necessary actions have been taken to protect the public and the environment from any immediate hazard posed by the site.
+There are currently no sites listed on the DTSC Cortese List in the County of Sacramento or any area surrounding the SOIA Area.